MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-reports.md

 ms.service: dynamics-365-business-central
 ---

-# Built-in finance reports in Business Central
+# <a name="built-in-finance-reports-in-business-central"></a>Built-in finance reports in Business Central

 [!INCLUDE [prod_short](includes/prod_short.md)] includes several built-in reports, tracing functions, and tools to help auditors or controllers who are responsible for reporting to the finance department.